CCAT-prime Collaboration: Science Goals and Forecasts with Prime-Cam on the Fred Young Submillimeter Telescope: A new submillimeter window into time-domain astrophysics

-In Fig.~\ref{fig:extragaltransients}, we summarize the submillimeter detections of (long) GRBs, the atypical optical transient AT2018cow, SNe, and a TDE.
-Comparisons with radio light curves of other SNe (SNe 2009bb, 2003L, 2003bg, and 2007bg) suggest that there exists a larger sample of SNe that may be similarly luminous (sub)mm transients as compared to AT2018cow \cite{2019Ho}.
-While most SNe will be too faint for FYST, 15-mJy detection limit observations at 350\,GHz (24$\,\mu$Jy at 220\,GHz) would track the rest of the source classes' submillimeter evolution on timescales from $\lesssim$ 10 days (GRBs) to 100 days (AT2018cow-likes and TDEs) at reasonable distances (50 Mpc for AT2018cow-likes, 200 Mpc for typical long GRBs, 1 Gpc for bright long GRBs and TDEs).
-FYST is well suited for early detection and characterization of the reverse shock (or detection limits on the reverse shock strength), provided that scheduling allows it to get on the source within a few hours.
-Compared to GRBs, the longer delay of the rise from the initial detection makes AT2018cow-like sources easier targets to schedule for FYST observations.
+In Fig.~\ref{fig:extragaltransients}, we summarize the millimeter/submillimeter detections of core-collapse SNe, faint blue optical transients (FBOTs), long-duration GRBs (LGRBs), low-luminosity GRBs (LLGRBs), and TDEs.
+While most CCSNe will be too faint for FYST, 7-mJy detection limit 350 GHz observations would track the rest of the source classes' submillimeter evolution on timescales from $\lesssim$ 10 days (GRBs) to 100 days at reasonable distances (100--300 Mpc for FBOTs and some LLGRBs, 1 Gpc for brighter LGRBs and TDEs).
+Fainter 3 mJy detection limits (and the sensitivity to $\sim 50\%$ farther sources) are more suitable for 220 GHz and 280 GHz (see Table \ref{tab:TD-2}).
+Although the displayed CCSNe (SN 1993J, SN 2008D, SN 2011df, and SN 2020oi) are relatively faint millimeter/submillimeter sources, radio light curves of other SNe (SNe 2009bb, 2003L, 2003bg, and 2007bg) suggest that there exists a larger sample of SNe that may be similarly luminous (sub)mm transients as compared to the FBOTs AT2018cow and AT2020xnd \citep{2019Ho,2021Ho}.
+In addition, the radio luminosities of other FBOTs have peak radio spectral luminosities that are as bright or brighter than AT2018cow and AT2020xnd.
+FYST is well suited for early detection and characterization of the reverse shock (or detection limits on the reverse shock strength), provided that scheduling allows FYST to get on the source within a few hours.
+Compared to GRBs, the longer delay of the rise from the initial detection makes FBOTs easier targets to schedule for FYST observations.
+We note, however, that the underlying rates of sufficiently bright sources for FYST are poorly known at this time, and are expected to amount to no more than a few sources per year.

 The deep survey (DSS) is sensitive to transient events like those listed above; however, the DSS has a limited angular extent.
 Therefore, it is unlikely to catch many (and possibly any) such transients.
 We may instead consider that target of opportunity (ToO) observations triggered by other observatories would enable FYST to help answer significant questions in this regime.
-In particular, FYST could target southern sources that cannot easily be observed multiple times at 220--850\,GHz by other facilities (for instance due to telescope pressure on ALMA) or target bright sources where FYST's uniquely sensitive 850-GHz window could provide needed high-frequency detections.
+While there may only be a handful of such sources over a few years, FYST could target southern sources that cannot easily be observed multiple times at 220--850\,GHz by other facilities (for instance due to telescope pressure on ALMA) or target bright sources where FYST's uniquely sensitive 850-GHz window could provide needed high-frequency detections.